codingwithiz/ThreeJS-Portfolio/README.md

 ## 🤖 Introduction

 This is a state-of-the-art 3D portfolio built with React.js, Three.js, and advanced web technologies.
-It showcases modern software engineering practices through interactive 3D experiences, featuring a custom avaturn character, AI-powered robot assistant, and comprehensive user analytics.
+It showcases modern software engineering practices through interactive 3D experiences, featuring a custom avaturn character, AI-powered robot assistant with integrated resume viewer, and comprehensive user analytics.

 **"Debugging the world one line of code at a time"**